MortenHoustonLudvigsen/JsTestAdapter/CreatingATestAdapter/CreatingATestAdapter.md

 # The test server

 Now that the Jasmine runner has been implemented, I will implement the test server.
-As mentioned earlier, this will be a node program, that runs in the background running the Jasmine runner when needed, and reporting the results to the test adapter.
+As mentioned earlier, this will be a node program that runs in the background running the Jasmine runner when needed and reports the results to the test adapter.

 I will want the test server to be able to react to file changes, so I will install [gaze](https://www.npmjs.com/package/gaze):